morettisf/climato/readme.md

 http://climato.herokuapp.com/

 ## Background
 Climato is a weather app that gathers today's forecast and your 7 day outlook.
 This app is focused around a React with Redux framework and utilizes data from http://openweathermap.org/.
+Animated weather icons sourced from Fabrizio Bianchi https://codepen.io/fbrz/pen/iqtlk.

 ## Screenshots
 ![Screenshots](https://github.com/morettisf/climato/blob/master/screenshots/screenshot1.jpg)